Python-Markdown/markdown/docs/extensions/api.md

     * `data` will be the string: `First line of the block.\nThis is --strike one--.\nThis is --strike two--.\nEnd of the block.`

-    Because the match was successful, the region between the returned `start` and `end` are replaced with a token and the new element is added to the tree.
+    Because the match was successful, the region between the returned `start` and `end` are replaced with a placeholder token and the new element is added to the tree.

 * On the second call to `handleMatch`
     * `m` will be the match for `--strike two--`
     * `data` will be the string `First line of the block.\nThis is klzzwxh:0000.\nThis is --strike two--.\nEnd of the block.`

-Alternately, we could implement this using a convenience function:
+Note the placeholder token `klzzwxh:0000`.
+This allows the regular expression to be run against the entire block, not just the the text contained in an individual element.
+The placeholders will later be swapped back out for the actual elements by the parser.

+Actually it would not be necessary to create the above inline processor.
+The fact is, that example is not very DRY (Don't Repeat Yourself).
+A pattern for `**strong**` text would be almost identical, with the exception that it would create a `strong` element.
+Therefore, Markdown provides a number of generic inlineprocessor subclasses that can provide some common functionality.
+For example, strike could be implemented with an instance of the `SimpleTagInlineProcessor` class as demonstrated below.
+Feel free to use or extend any of the `InlineProcessor` subclasses found at `markdown.inlinepatterns`.

 ```python
 from markdown.inlinepatterns import SimpleTagInlineProcessor